shsachdev/cms_sinatra_project/data/gonzalez.md

-      "This is *bongos*, indeed."
+  This is *bongos*, indeed.
 And this should also be an edit.
 One more change.

+*Italicized*
 **This should be in bold.**